sondreb/v.js/README.md

     app: new MyApp()
 });
 ```
+It can be used in two manners: global functions or scoped functions attached to the V instance through the app instance.

 ## v.js configuration options
 * root: The starting HTML element.
 You can use multiple V instances that are connected to different HTML elements.
 If you don't supply the root ID, the body element will be used.
 This property is the ID of the DOM element, the only selector supported for root element.